mateusolvr/indicium/README.md

 The files wished to be inserted into the database must be .tsv and put inside the folder `./indicium/input_files/`

+### - Output Files

+There are two .sql files with queries inside the folder `output_sql_files`.
+These queries are the ones requested in the challenge.

 ### - Execution

 <!-- Use the file `config.json.example` to create a `config.json` file with the parameters to connect to your database. -->